The following note seeks to provide answers to typical questions that arise out the Neighbourhood Plan process. We hope that you find it useful.

 What was the survey undertaken of Braishfield residents?

-The responses were collated by the Steering Group and the results of the Survey were presented to a public meeting in December 2023 and a summary is available at [. ].
-These results will form much of the evidence base for the Neighbourhood Plan itself.
+The responses were collated by the Steering Group and the results of the Survey were presented to a public meeting in December 2023 and a summary is available here.
+These results will form much of the Evidence Base for the Neighbourhood Plan itself.

 Why did the survey seek input on issues which cannot be influenced by the Neighbourhood Plan?